martinfrances107/rust_d3_geo/README.md

 This globe is rendered to a HTML CANVAS element.

-For perfomance reasons this example is best viewed by running cargo build and then "cargo serve" which compiles the rust code using the --release flag.
+For perfomance reasons this example is best viewed by running "cargo build" and then "cargo serve" which compiles the rust code using the --release flag.

 (Scale 1:50M)